jonom/silverstripe-focuspoint/README.md

 ## To Do

- * Override CroppedImage() instead of adding new method
+ * Override CroppedImage() instead of adding new method (Note: I've tried everything I could think of to do this.
+It may be impossible)
  * ImageMagick support (maybe already works - need to test)

 ## Maintainer contact